Chart Color Schemes

 Belfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Belfield's cultural diversity is notable, with 40.0% of its population born overseas and 55.0% speaking a language other than English at home.
-Christianity is the predominant religion in Belfield, practiced by 68.1%, compared to 45.8% across Greater Sydney.
-The top three ancestry groups are Lebanese (16.5%), Other (14.6%), and Australian (12.1%).
+Belfield has a high level of cultural diversity, with 40.0% of its population born overseas and 55.0% speaking a language other than English at home.
+Christianity is the predominant religion in Belfield, making up 68.1% of the population, which is higher than the Greater Sydney average of 45.8%.
+The top three ancestry groups in Belfield are Lebanese (16.5%), Other (14.6%), and Australian (12.1%).

 Frequently Asked Questions - Diversity